DockCreaTer/docker-env-tstar/README.md

-# docker-env-genisys
+# docker-env-tstar
-Docker environment for building and running Genisys
+Docker environment for building and running T-STAR